AuenKr/open-code.nvim/SUPPORT.md

 ## Documentation

-For help with using Claude Code:
+For help with using OpenCode:

 - Read the [README.md](README.md) for basic usage and installation
 - Check the [DEVELOPMENT.md](DEVELOPMENT.md) for development information
-- See the [doc/claude-code.txt](doc/claude-code.txt) for Neovim help documentation
+- See the [doc/opencode.txt](doc/opencode.txt) for Neovim help documentation

-## Claude Code File
+## OpenCode File

-See the [CLAUDE.md](CLAUDE.md) file for additional configuration options and tips for using Claude Code effectively.
+See the [CLAUDE.md](CLAUDE.md) file for additional configuration options and tips for using OpenCode effectively.

 ## Community Channels